uzayemir/31P-MRSI/README.md

 Use the following link to download post-processing and sequence files https://purr.purdue.edu/projects/ismrm31pmrsi

+# The Community Feedback

+# "after 40 years, modern technology means clinical 31P MRs is finally feasible"

+# The ISMRM Challenge Committee Feedback
+The judges would like to commend both sub-teams for taking on this Challenge!
+We’d like to provide you with some suggestions for future reproducibility efforts.
+To establish objective criteria for success in the preregistration (e.g. mean difference below a certain threshold) would improve the final evaluation of the effort.
+To eliminate any variability in a subsequent reproduction, we’d suggest compiling and releasing a processing pipeline and releasing the data acquired during reproduction.
+On the overall, this was a good reproduction effort!

 # REPORT: 2022-23 ISMRM Challenge Repeat It With Me: Reproducibility Team Challenge
 ## Ultra-Short Echo Time 31P 3D MRSI at 3Twith Novel Rosette k-space Trajectory
 ## Original Authors: Uzay E Emir